artpi/roam-research-private-api/README.md

 ## How does it work?

 It logs into chrome and performs actions on front-end, just as you would manually.
 No need to install chrome, this library comes with one.
+It uses your login and password, so **this won't work if you are using Google login**.

 ## Examples